tcpalmer/nina-scheduler/target-management/targets.md

 When done, click the Save icon to save your changes or the Cancel icon to cancel.

+### Target Delete

+To delete a target, click the Delete icon.
+If the _Delete Acquired Images_ [preference](profiles.html#profile-preferences) (enabled by default) is on, then any [acquired image](../post-acquisition/acquisition-data.html) records (not image files) associated with that target will also be deleted.

 ### Target Properties

 |Property|Type|Description|